SHREYASHHH21/SQLGenie/README.md

 ### 2. Fetching Student Name with Second Highest Marks Class-Wise
 ![Second Highest Marks](![Screenshot 2025-01-16 113924](https://github.com/user-attachments/assets/bdf9aa1e-5d83-4687-aef9-f7c34241f415))

-> **Note:** Replace the `images/Screenshot-1.png` and `images/Screenshot-2.png` with the actual file paths/names of the images you uploaded to GitHub.

----

 ## How to Run the Application

 1. Clone the repository: